swilliams11/apigee-monetization-demo/README.md

 ### Restrict to a specific developer
 1. [Create an API Package](https://docs.apigee.com/api-platform/monetization/create-api-packages)
-2. [Create a rate plan](https://docs.apigee.com/api-platform/monetization/create-rate-plans) and then select 'Developer' as the **Standard or Developer** option.
+2. [Create a rate plan](https://docs.apigee.com/api-platform/monetization/create-rate-plans) and then select `Developer` as the **Standard or Developer** option.
 Once you select this option the rate plan will only be available for that specific developer.

 ![rate plan developer](images/rate-plan-developer.png)